 If you’re not getting the support you need from your employer, looking to the wider network of legal professionals outside your organisation could help you gain perspective on your situation.

-Ken concludes, “Do take it from someone who has “been there, done that” and who has also known and helped many others in the same situation.
+The expert concludes, “Do take it from someone who has “been there, done that” and who has also known and helped many others in the same situation.
 Talk to someone – whether that’s a recruiter, a friend or family and get the support and encouragement you need to improve your situation.”